ccgarant/ergo-full-node-raspi/part3-run-node-in-background-tmux.md

-# Part 3: Run the node in the background as a tmux session
+# Part 3: Run the node in the background as a tmux session (in-work)

 I eventually encountered the problem everytime my computer went to sleep, the terminal ssh session would break and the node would not run and sync in the background.